phtrungit/zipkin/zipkin-storage/cassandra/README.md

 Zipkin's storage layer logs to the category "zipkin2.storage.cassandra", but you may wish to see the entire "zipkin2" when troubleshooting.
-Depending on details desired, the underlying driver's category "com.datastax.driver.core" at debug level may help.
+Depending on details desired, the underlying driver's category "com.datastax.oss.driver.api.core.cql" at debug level may help.

-If you just want to see queries and latency, set the category "com.datastax.driver.core.QueryLogger" to debug or trace.
+If you just want to see queries and latency, set the category "com.datastax.oss.driver.api.core.cql.QueryLogger" to debug or trace.
 Trace level includes bound values.

 See [Logging Query Latencies](http://docs.datastax.com/en/developer/java-driver/3.0/supplemental/manual/logging/#logging-query-latencies) for more details.